|What are dust mites?

-30 mites a week, and depending on its age, your bed may house
+30 mites a week, and depending on its age, your bed can quickly house

 between one and ten million dust mites.
 During its 80 day lifespan, the

-there's little question as to why the dust mite allergen is the number one cause of year-round allergic
+there's little question as to why the dust mite allergen is the number one cause of year-round allergic rhinitis.

 How do I know if I have a dust mite problem?

 you think you may have a dust mite problem, you should consult with a board certified allergist or ENT.
 They can combine your medical history with

 What is allergy bedding?

-referred to as dust mite bedding or dust mite covers) is
+referred to as dust mite bedding or dust mite covers) are

 specifically designed to prevent dust mites and other allergens from

 infesting your bed.
 The only way to eliminate dust mites or reduce your reactions to them is to cut

 off their source of food (your dead skin cells) by setting up a